-- An official secondary school transcript - 2 Letters of recommendation from one or more of your academic teachers
+One letter of recommendation from one or more of your academic teachers AND

-AND

-Standardized test scores are required for Physician Assistant, Physical Therapy and Nursing.
+Standardized test scores are required for Physician Assistant, Physical Therapy, Nursing, and Education.
 If you are applying Test Optional you must have an 86 of higher grade point average.